Positioning vs perception

 No?
 Then this is a signal.
 It means the way you think you’re showing up, isn’t how you’re actually landing.
 It means:

-• The right people might never find you, or worse overlook you.
+The right people might never find you, or overlook you thinking you’re not what they need.

-• The wrong people might be the only one finding you, and then get frustrated when they realize you’re not what they thought you were.
+The wrong people might be the only one finding you, and might get frustrated when they realize you’re not what they thought you were.

 Over time, this will create frustration.
 You’re working sooo hard, but it is not quite clicking.
 Not because your work isn’t good enough, but because its not clearly positioned in a way that people recognize and chose!